On this page:

 Either fence is going to require at least three coats of paint: the primer to protect the quality of the wood and prevent cedar bleed in cedar and redwood fences, the base coat, and then the solid second coat.

 Prepping your Fence

 The color you choose will affect how many coats of paint or stain are needed for even coverage.
-If the fence is currently dark in color then a dark stain may require 1 or 2 coats, while a white paint may require 3 coats for a clean look.
+If the fence is currently dark in color, then a dark stain may require one or two coats, while a white paint may require three coats for a clean look.

 Spray Paint or Paint Rollers

 Deciding whether to use paint rollers or a spray device is another big factor in the cost of fence painting.
 Using paint rollers adds time and hard physical labor to the project but may be cheaper.

 While spraying is easier and gets the job done quicker, you will end up using much more paint (up to 2-3 times as much!), and that can add up quickly.

 If you’re new to DIY, you may be thinking that once you’ve made all the decisions, the easy part is finally starting to paint.
 However, that’s not true.